openalto/ietf-hackathon/docs/hackathon_comprehensive_story.md

 Rucio development environment uses XRootD storage instances [[12]](#12).
 Although our contributions to Rucio are not dependent on a specific storage system on the specific, we adapted the same containers to maximize environment compatibility and to comply with Rucio's development guidelines.

 #### XRootD
-XRootD is a highly-configurable, scalable and high performance data server used by sites in OSG.
+XRootD is a highly configurable, scalable, and high-performance data server used by sites in OSG.
 Rucio interfaces with XRootD through xrdfs command [[15]](#15) (see the regarding implementation on [[14]](#14)).
-Scalla paper [[13]](#13) provides a architectural reference for the components of XRootD architecture and its scalable cluster management.
-You can also find reference on how XRootD is used on OSG experiments including ATLAS on [[17]](#17).
+The Scala paper [[13]](#13) provides an architectural reference for the components of XRootD architecture and its scalable cluster management.
+You can also find references on how XRootD is used on OSG experiments including ATLAS on [[17]](#17).

 #### FTS

-In high energy physics experiments, TPS (Third party copy) over HTTP is used to overcome GridFTP limitations and provides Tbps rate data transfer between sites by 2027 [[18]](#18).
+In high-energy physics experiments, TPS (Third-party copy) over HTTP is used to overcome GridFTP limitations and provides Tbps rate data transfer between sites by 2027 [[18]](#18).
 FTS ([[19]](#19) and [[20]](#20)) is the TPS solution of LHC that distributes data over LHC computation grid (WLCG).
 Rucio uses FTS to submit bulk transfer requests between sites [[1]](#1).
-Rucio development environment includes FTS image.
+The Rucio development environment includes an FTS image.

 ### Networking

 #### Research Networks
 LHC utilizes multiple National Research and Education networks (including ESnet, and Geant) to provide connectivity between data collection and processing sites.
 This network scales to an aggregated link capacity of 2Tbps and has specific peering points to commercial cloud providers for low-latency data accesses [[1]](#1).
-Although Rucio manages rule-based data transfers on these networks, it does not have access to the real-time network metrics for efficient or cost-optimized transfer schdeduling.
-Our ultimate goal in this study is to forify Rucio network information base and enable optimized transfer scheduling.
+Although Rucio manages rule-based data transfers on these networks, it does not have access to the real-time network metrics for efficient or cost-optimized transfer scheduling.
+Our ultimate goal in this study is to fortify the Rucio network information base and enable optimized transfer scheduling.

 #### Mininet
 Mininet simulates a realistic virtual network with desired metrics on VMs.
-We use Mininet as the underlying network between XRD servers and endhosts (as depicted in ... ) to realisticly simulate link capacities and bottleneck strcutures in this study.
+We use Mininet as the underlying network between XRD servers and end-hosts (as depicted in ... ) to realistically simulate link capacities and bottleneck structures in this study.
 Containernet (a Mininet extension) is used to enable docker containers as Mininet end hosts.
 We also used G2-mininet to simplify setting up mininet topologies.
-G2 is a flow optimization framework based gradient that formulates bottleneck structures in a network.
-For a detailed description on the environment setup please refer to [[23]](#23).
+G2 is a flow optimization framework-based gradient that formulates bottleneck structures in a network.
+For a detailed description of the environment setup please refer to [[23]](#23).

 ### Rucio

 #### Data Identifiers
 Rucio namespace comprises DIDs (data identifiers) with different granularities.
 DIDs can either be files containing immutable experiment data, a collection of files (datasets), or a set of datasets (containers).
 Each DID consists of a unique string tuple divided by a colon indicating a scope (experimental data or simulation data for example) and a name.
 Each DID will be replicated on multiple (possibly zero) locations on the ATLAS storage systems.
 Replication of the data inside Rucio obeys the replication rules.
-More details on how Rucio manages namespace, access lists and accounting is out of scope for this document, but reader can refer to the Rucio's documentation, reference paper, or source code.
+More details on how Rucio manages namespace, access lists, and accounting are out of scope for this document, but the reader can refer to the Rucio's documentation, reference paper, or source code.

 #### Resource Storage Elements
 RSE (Resource Storage Element) is an abstraction for the minimal level of the addressable storage system in Rucio's underlying storage and networking systems [[1]](#1).
 Each DID will eventually be replicated on some RSEs.